Going to the Fairies…

 … And in that moment the family circle was complete.

 Miss Nearly-three’s grandmother had been required to play a fairy in a school play back in her kindergarten days.
-She had not wanted to play a fairy… she wanted to play the farmer.
+She had not wanted to play a fairy… she wanted to be the farmer.
 So when her moment in the spotlight came, out she stomped on stage and delivered her line:

 “I’m THE GOOD FAIRY” she snarled.